 The type of nasopharyngeal cancer means the type of cell the cancer started in.
-Knowing this helps your doctor decide which treatment you need.

 Why the type of cancer matters